 We all have things to work on and some things come easier for you than they might for others.

-To determine your big rocks, you’ll need to take a quick self-assessment of yourself.
+To determine your big rocks, you’ll need to take a quick self-assessment.

 - What are you doing (or aren’t doing) now that needs an immediate change?